Responsible Office or Person: Office of Information Technology

 The use of these resources is a privilege granted by the University to students, faculty and staff in order to provide instruction, conduct official business of the University, fulfill employee job duties, engage in academic studies, and complete all other University-sanctioned activities or responsibilities.
 Each member of the Carroll community is expected to use the University's facilities and information technology resources responsibly, ethically, civilly, and in compliance with university policies, local, state and federal laws.
 The information technology resources owned and operated by Carroll University include, but are not limited to, computers, servers, scanners, printers, software, electronic mail, voice mail, data, computer labs, and data and telephony networks, including wireless networks.

 The following rules of acceptable use are intended to provide guidance for all in the Carroll Community regarding legal and ethical use of the University's information technology resources.
 It is your responsibility to familiarize yourself with this policy and abide by its terms.
 Failure to comply with this policy or relevant laws may result in suspension and/or revocation of one's privilege to access and use the University's information technology resources, as well as other disciplinary action as defined in, but not limited to, the Student Handbook, the Faculty Manual, Personnel Policies and any other University policies and procedures.
 Further, violations also may result in criminal prosecution under federal and/or state law.
 The University reserves the right to refuse to defend any employee, faculty member or student named in a suit or action claiming copyright infringement, or to pay any damages resulting from a judgment in such a claim or action.
 The University also reserves the right to revise, amend or modify this policy at any time.
-If you observe someone violating this policy, you are expected to report it to the Director of Information Technology Services (ITS).
+If you observe someone violating this policy, you are expected to report it to the Director of the Office of Information Technology (OTS).

 Almost all forms of original expression that are fixed in a tangible medium are subject to copyright protection, even if no formal copyright notice is attached.
 You should assume materials that you find on the Internet are copyrighted unless a disclaimer or waiver is expressly stated.
 The copyright holder has extensive rights; you must contact the copyright holder and ask permission to copy, use or display the material.
 Complete and current United States copyright information can always be found at https://www.copyright.gov.